offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

    * create a solid by padding a sketch.
    * create a solid by revolving a sketch around an axis.
    * create a solid by creating transitions between two or more sketches (sketches are cross-sections of the solid).
-   * create a solid by sweeping a sketch around a helix
+   * create a solid by sweeping a sketch around a helix.
-   * create a primitive solid (e.g., box, cylinder, sphere)
+   * create a primitive solid (e.g., box, cylinder, sphere).

  * (5) Subtractive features: These toolbar buttons provide access to sketch-to-3D features that remove from an object.
 From left-to-right, ...